 If you were injured on the job in Nevada, there is a good chance that you are entitled to workers’ compensation benefits.
-Workers’ comp can provide financial relief to people who cannot work while they are recovering from a job-related injury or illness.
-Many workers rely on these benefits to make ends meet during recovery time, which is why following proper procedure is paramount.
+Workers’ comp can provide financial relief to people who cannot work while they are recovering from a work-related injury or illness.
+Many injured workers rely on these benefits to make ends meet during recovery time, which is why following proper procedure is paramount.

 To help you through the process, our workers’ compensation lawyers have provided a list of answers to some frequently asked questions.